Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 5. Create a Calm Corner in the Classroom

 Think about where you go when you need to calm down.
 Do you go outside for a walk?
 Do you sit in a dark room by yourself?
-Maybe you have a special room in your house that you go to because it has the tools you need to relax and unwind?
-We all have developed strategies to help us regulate our emotions and get back to where we need to be.
+Maybe you have a special room in your house that you go to because it has the tools you need to relax and unwind.
+We all have developed strategies to help us regulate our emotions and return to where we need to be.
 Kids are the same!

-One special thing we can do to help our students is to create a safe, open space in the classroom that they can go to when their emotions run high.
-A place to take a break, breathe, and regain control.
+One notable thing we can do to help our students is to create a safe, open space in the classroom where they can go when their emotions run high—a place to take a break, breathe, and regain control.

 You want the place to be one where kids feel comfortable.
 So ask them for help in designing the area!
 Get them to share which items they prefer and enjoy using to relax.
-Remember to limit the distracting elements!
+Remember to limit the distracting elements and think carefully before planning your classroom decor!

-Once the area has been created, take some time to review how to respectfully use the space and respect others who choose to use the space, as well.
+Once the area has been created, take some time to review how to use it respectfully and respect others who choose to use it.

-Have a small classroom with limited space?
-Get creative and think of ways that you can incorporate relaxing additions to the entire classroom.
-Think softer lighting or flexible seating options.
-You could also create a “traveling” calm down space that involves kids selecting their own area and using the tools they need in real-time.
+Do you have a small classroom with limited space?
+Get creative and think of ways to incorporate relaxing additions.
+Consider softer lighting or flexible seating options.
+You could also create a “traveling” calm-down space where kids select their area and use the tools they need in real-time.

-A bonus to a calming space is having a place to store the tools that have been introduced to the class already (i.e., books, emotions check-in chart, mindfulness tools, calm down kit).
+A bonus to a calming space is having a place to store the tools introduced to the class already (i.e., books, emotions check-in chart, mindfulness tools, calm down kit).

-Finally, make sure to check-in with students after they leave the space.
-Ask them how they feel after they have calmed their bodies and minds.
-Empower them to recognize how they feel after leaving the space.
+Finally, check in with students after they leave the safe space.
+Ask them how they feel after calming their bodies and minds, and empower them to recognize their feelings.

 Items to Include in a Calm Down “Corner”